cap-js/docs/guides/databases.md

 [Learn more about Columnar and Row-Based Data Storage](https://help.sap.com/docs/hana-cloud-database/sap-hana-cloud-sap-hana-database-administration-guide/columnar-and-row-based-data-storage){.learn-more}
 ### Reserved Words

 The CDS compiler and CAP runtimes provide smart quoting for reserved words in SQLite and in SAP HANA so that they can still be used in most situations.
-But in general reserved words cannot be used as identifiers.
+But in general reserved words can't be used as identifiers.
 The list of reserved words varies per database.

 Find here a collection of resources on selected databases and their reference documentation: